walmartlabs/active-status/README.md

 This largely eliminates the use of the library on Windows platforms.

-In addition, the library uses italic font for completed jobs ... but even on OS X, Terminal.app supports italics out of the box; this [post](https://alexpearce.me/2014/05/italics-in-iterm2-vim-tmux/) explains how to setup italics.
+In addition, the library uses italic font for completed jobs ... but even on OS X, Terminal.app does not support italics out of the box; this [post](https://alexpearce.me/2014/05/italics-in-iterm2-vim-tmux/) explains how to setup italics.

-The latest version of iTerm2.app does support italics.
+[iTerm2](https://iterm2.com/) version 3 does support italics.
+It's free and awesome, you should be using this.

 #### Terminal width